The Affordable Care Act

 To apply by phone, call the Marketplace Call Center at 1-800-318-2596 (TTY: 1-855-889-4325).

-To apply with in-person help, click here to find a location near you or call the Cover Missouri call center at 1-800-466-3213.
+To apply with in-person or virtual help, click here to find a location near you or call the Cover Missouri call center at 1-800-466-3213.

 To complete the application, you need to give information about yourself and your family, including: